Find ballet classes near you

-How many Ballet classes and lessons are there?
+How many Ballet classes for kids are there?

-What are the fees to attend Ballet classes and lessons?
+What are the fees to attend Ballet classes for kids?

-Fees for Ballet classes and lessons range from $465 to $465 per program (program types and lengths vary).
+Fees for Ballet classes for kids range from $20 to $995 per program (program types and lengths vary).
 Use the filters here to narrow programs by age and type.

-What age do Ballet classes and lessons start at?
+What age do Ballet classes for kids start at?

-Where can parents meet with Ballet classes and lessons?
+Where can parents meet with Ballet classes for kids?